 As the United States got larger and the American western frontier moved toward the west, what was “west” changed.
 The first daylight bank robbery (it was Jesse James and his gang) was in Liberty, Missouri, in 1866.
 Liberty is now a small Midwestern college town where Josepha went to college.
 But in 1866, it was the Wild West.

-So when you do your Wild West lessons, don’t limit yourself to West of the Pecos.
-Spend some time exploring your state’s Wild West heritage, if you’ve got one.
+So when you do your Wild West lesson plans, don’t limit yourself to West of the Pecos.
+Spend some time exploring your own state’s Wild West heritage, if you’ve got one.
 I’ve included some information here about outlaws and lawmen from the state where I live, Arkansas, which will be suitable for a Western theme in any region.

 Wild West books

-Set up your cowboy classroom library with some fun fiction, nonfiction, and activity guides.
+Set up your cowboy classroom theme library with some fun fiction, nonfiction, and activity guides.

 - You Wouldn’t Want to Live in a Wild West Town! focuses on the negatives — a good antidote to the cleaned up image of the west in so many movies.